the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 I want to address the elephant in the room here:

-- I'm proposing you use one LLM, falliable as it may be, to output whether an answer from _another_ LLM is correct or not,
+- I'm proposing you use one LLM, fallible as it may be, to output whether an answer from _another_ LLM is correct or not,
-- without any labels, or human review, or intrepretability beyond our prompt and the LLM's street cred,
+- without any labels, or human review, or interpretability beyond our prompt and the LLM's street cred,
 - and I _dare_ to call this _truth_?